Toyota Aygo review - Interior, design and technology

 The big draw compared to rivals like the VW up! and Hyundai i10 is the funky design inside and out, and the level of personalisation available on the Aygo.
 The Japanese hatch is emblazoned with a distinctive ‘X’ running from the A-pillars to the front grille – just one of a number of parts that can be swapped around in a variety of colours.

-There’s the allure of that optional retractable cloth roof for around £895, too, and Toyota’s x-touch smartphone-optimised infotainment system brings it bang up to date.
+There’s the allure of an optional (x-trend trim only) retractable cloth roof for around £895, too, and Toyota’s x-touch smartphone-optimised infotainment system brings it bang up to date.
 Buyers can change the colour of the ‘X’, wheels and rear bumper, as well as a selection of snap-in interior parts.
 It’s a tactic designed to attract young, fashionable customers to the brand, and proves Toyota is trying to put an era of bland designs behind it.

 Sat-nav, stereo and infotainment

-There are no complaints about the standard kit list, with all but entry-level x trim cars benefiting from air-con, cruise control, DAB radio and Bluetooth.
+There are no complaints about the standard kit list, with all cars benefiting from air-con, a DAB radio and Bluetooth.
 A real highlight is the x-touch multimedia system, which features an intuitive set-up that pairs quickly with a smartphone.

 Better still, if you’ve got an Android device, you can use the Mirrorlink function to duplicate your phone’s menus and graphics on the Toyota’s touchscreen.
-While the basic x model has USB connectivity for the stereo, you need to upgrade to the x-play for steering wheel audio controls.
+All versions feature steering wheel audio controls, while the JBL Edition brings an upgraded audio system.

 In this review